 6. Perform a mild detox or Kitchari cleanse.

 If your malabsorption issues are chronic or strong in potency, it may be needed to perform a mild cleanse or detox.
 In Ayurveda, we often do the Kitchari mono-diet cleanse while also taking in medicated ghee, detoxifying herbs, and elimination promoting herbs.
 This gives the digestion a break through the simple mono-diet while flushing out the system, clearing the channels, and igniting the digestive fire.

 7. Spice up your meals.

 Another great way to make your food more digestible and nutrients more absorbable is to add some warming, digestive spices to your meals.
 The best options are ginger, turmeric, fennel, coriander, cumin, brown mustard seed, fenugreek, cinnamon, cardamom, cloves, and ajwain.
-You can also purchase a tasty spice blend such as the Agni Churna or Ayurvedic Breakfast Spices, both of which are specific for igniting the digestion and promoting absorption of nutrients.

 8. Drink a digestive tea between meals.

 As we continue with the theme of revving up your fire, here is another common Ayurvedic remedy for this.
 Taking in a digestion-enhancing tea between meals will help you to process through the previous meal while also preparing the gut for the next.
 This should become a daily habit for the most noticeable results, especially if your malabsorption is a chronic issue.

 The simplest and most classical digestive tea is the age-old ginger tea with lemon and honey.
 Other effective options include: